Jonathan Trott: Early career

-Although he played for South Africa at U19 level, Trott is eligible to play for England as a result of his grandparents being English.
+Although he played for South Africa at U19 level, Trott was eligible to play for England as a result of his grandparents being English.
 Following a good season in 2007 he was selected in June 2007 for England's one day squad for the series against the West Indies.
 He was given the nickname Leon, after Marxist theorist Leon Trotsky by the England team.
 Trott shook off a hand injury and played in both Twenty20 Internationals against the West Indies but failed to contribute in double figures and the series ended 1–1.

 On 4 August 2009, during a strong county season for Warwickshire during which he was averaging over 97, it was announced that Trott would be included in the 14-man Ashes squad, to play 2009 Ashes against Australia in the fourth Test at Headingley.
 Trott did not feature in that match, but was then named in the team for the decisive Ashes Test at the Oval and made his debut.
 Trott batted solidly during the first innings, scoring 41 runs before being run out by Simon Katich.
 He scored 119 in the second innings, becoming the 18th England player to score a hundred on debut, the first to do so against Australia since Graham Thorpe in 1993, and the highest scoring Warwickshire batsman on Test debut.
 England went on to win the Test, and the Ashes series.
 After that Test Series, Tottenham Hotspur, the football team he has always supported, gave him a signed shirt by Harry Redknapp to congratulate him on winning the Ashes and a Test century.

 Trott was then selected to play in the rain-affected two-match Twenty20 International matches, although the weather prevented him from playing any more than a scoreless four deliveries.
 He was not selected for the ODI series, returning to Warwickshire to score 93 against Worcestershire, though on 11 September it was announced that he had been awarded an "incremental contract" with England.

 Trott earned selection for the tour to South Africa winter of 2009/10, thanks to his Ashes efforts and his batting form which helped Warwickshire to the Second Division 2009 Pro40 title.
-However, on the eve of the tour former captain Michael Vaughan announced in his biography his disappointment in seeing Trott celebrating with the South African cricket team after their victory over England the previous year.
+However, on the eve of the tour former captain Michael Vaughan announced in his biography his disappointment in seeing Trott celebrating with the South Africa national cricket team after their victory over England the previous year.
 Trott rejected the claims, and was supported by captain Andrew Strauss.
 Both were disappointed by Vaughan's comments.

 In the second One Day International in South Africa at Centurion Park, Trott was promoted to open the innings alongside Strauss and he responded by producing an innings of 87, that along with a century from Paul Collingwood, with whom he shared a substantial partnership, helped England win the game.